bithuman-prod/public-docs/docs/preview/livekit-cloud-plugin.md

 ```

 **How it works:**
-1. **Get available gestures** - Call `GET /v1/dynamics/{agent_id}` to retrieve the list of available gesture actions
+1. **Get available gestures** - Call `GET /v1/dynamics/{agent_id}` to retrieve the dictionary of available gesture actions (keys are gesture names, values are video URLs)
+2. **Extract gesture keys** - Get the list of gesture names from the `gestures` dictionary keys
-2. **Map keywords to actions** - Create a keyword-to-action mapping using the gestures from step 1
+3. **Map keywords to actions** - Create a keyword-to-action mapping using the gesture names from step 2
-3. **Listen for user input** - Agent listens to user speech via `user_input_transcribed` events
+4. **Listen for user input** - Agent listens to user speech via `user_input_transcribed` events
-4. **Detect keywords** - When keywords like "laugh" are detected, it sends RPC messages to avatar workers
+5. **Detect keywords** - When keywords like "laugh" are detected, it sends RPC messages to avatar workers
-5. **Trigger gestures** - Avatar workers receive `trigger_dynamics` RPC calls and execute corresponding gestures
+6. **Trigger gestures** - Avatar workers receive `trigger_dynamics` RPC calls and execute corresponding gestures
-6. **Debounce protection** - Gestures are triggered with debounce protection to prevent spam
+7. **Debounce protection** - Gestures are triggered with debounce protection to prevent spam

 **Example Flow:**
-1. Get dynamics status: `GET /v1/dynamics/A04MXD0151` → Returns `["mini_wave_hello", "talk_head_nod_subtle", "blow_kiss_heart", "laugh_react"]` (example - actual gestures depend on your agent)
+1. Get dynamics status: `GET /v1/dynamics/A31KJC8622` → Returns `{"gestures": {"mini_wave_hello": "https://...", "talk_head_nod_subtle": "https://...", "blow_kiss_heart": "https://...", "laugh_react": "https://..."}}` (example - actual gestures depend on your agent)
+2. Extract gesture keys: `available_gestures = list(response["data"]["gestures"].keys())` → `["mini_wave_hello", "talk_head_nod_subtle", "blow_kiss_heart", "laugh_react"]`
-2. User says "That's funny!" → Agent detects "funny" keyword
+3. User says "That's funny!" → Agent detects "funny" keyword
-3. Agent sends RPC with `action: "laugh_react"` → Avatar performs laughing gesture
+4. Agent sends RPC with `action: "laugh_react"` → Avatar performs laughing gesture

-**Important:** Always verify that the gesture action exists in the `gestures` array before using it in your keyword mapping.
+**Important:** Always verify that the gesture action exists in the `gestures` dictionary keys before using it in your keyword mapping.
 Using a non-existent gesture will result in the RPC call being ignored by the avatar worker.

 > **⏱️ Performance Note:** When using dynamics with RPC-based gesture triggers, the avatar worker model connection and loading typically takes approximately **20 seconds** on first initialization.